jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 below g (= c minor).
 Let us write both out, thus:

 In other words: according to Zarlino, _the minor chord is mathematically the_ _exact opposite of the major chord_.
 In fact, he uses the terms “Divisione harmonica” and “Divisione aritmetica” as meaning major and minor chord respectively.
 Whether Zarlino made this happy discovery himself, does not appear; but I know of no older theorist who has mentioned it.
 Unfortu- nately, this splendid idea of Zarlino's came to naught; whether it remained unnoticed or whether it was not understood, no matter; it disappeared for full two hundred years, and was then re-discovered by Tartini.

 In all probability, the _thoroughbass_ method, then just coming into vogue in text-books (although it had been growing into use in the practice of musicians for a long time before), was mainly responsible for the stifling of this germ of a rational system of harmony.
 There was, at that time, no

 ---

 comprehensive nomenclature for even the simplest and most commonly used chords.
-If the system which was to grow up had only been developed on the lines laid down by Zarlino, i. e., if his principle of duality had been recognized, according to which the minor chord is the reciprocal, the counterpart and opposite of the major chord ; then theory would have taken the direction in which the latest efforts of theorists are now being put forth; that of a consistent dualism, major being conceived of as formed above the fundamental tone, and minor beloiv it.* Instead of this, the thoroughbass method took the lowest voice-part as its invariable starting point, and interpreted all chords from below upward.
+If the system which was to grow up had only been developed on the lines laid down by Zarlino, _i. e._, if his principle of _duality_ had been recognized, according to which the minor chord is the _reciprocal_, the _counterpart_ and opposite of the major chord; then theory would have taken the direction in which the latest efforts of theorists are now being put forth; that of a consistent _dualism_, major being conceived of as formed above the fundamental tone, and minor _below_ it.* Instead of this, the thoroughbass method took the lowest voice-part as its invariable starting point, and interpreted all chords from below upward.

 The Italian organists, who had to accompany choruses in rehearsals and in public performances, used the figured bass as a convenient abbreviation, probably as early as the middle of the 16th century.
-No scores, such as we have iioav, were possible then, on account of the peculiar character of the notation.
-There were no bars to indicate the measures, and each voice con- taining notes differing in length from those of the others, had to be separate ; so that playing from score was impossible.
-There were no scores, either written or printed ; consequently, a conductor or organist who needed to watch all the voice-parts at once, had to help himself as best he could.
+No scores, such as we have now, were possible then, on account of the peculiar character of the notation.
+There were no bars to indicate the measures, and each voice con- taining notes differing in length from those of the others, had to be separate;
+so that playing from score was impossible.
+There were no scores, either written or printed; consequently, a conductor or organist who needed to watch all the voice-parts at once, had to help himself as best he could.
 The Italians did it by placing the voice-parts one above another, somewhat after the man- ner of a score, and then noting over the lowest voice, by means of figures, what intervals the other voices represented, counting from the bass.
-The Germans used another method, which they called the "Organ-tablature."
+The Germans used another method, which they called the “Organ-tablature.”

 In order to comprehend the importance of thoroughbass in the practice and teaching of musical composition at that time, we nflftst remind ourselves that all through that period a chord was looked on as a mere accidental combination of fragments of different voice-parts forming a consonant interval.
-As late as 1547, Glarean was of the opinion that a "discant" was a doubling of several voice-parts moving in different keys, so that, for example, in the same piece the bass might be in an " authentic " mode, and
+As late as 1547, Glarean was of the opinion that a “discant” was a doubling of several voice-parts moving in different keys, so that, for example, in the same piece the bass might be in an “authentic” mode, and

-* In my "Studien zur Gcschichte der Notenschrift " (Chap.
-Ill, "The Kevolution from the Conception in a Minor Sense to that in a Majur Sense "), I have shown in detail that the ancients and also the Arabs invari- ably conceived tone relations from above downward, and that, in the middle ages, this conception was gradu- ally changed to the reverse, as it is now.
+\* In my “Studien zur Geschichte der Notenschrift” (Chap.
+III, "The Revolution from the Conception in a Minor Sense to that in a Majur Sense”), I have shown in detail that the ancients and also the Arabs invari- ably conceived tone relations from above downward, and that, in the middle ages, this conception was gradu- ally changed to the reverse, as it is now.

 ---